makrai/notes/deFrancis89-chinese-writing.md

-Chinese [writing] .
+Chinese [writing]
 DeFrancis, J. (1989)
-From John DeFrancis: Visible Speech: The Diverse Oneness of Writing Systems by
+From John DeFrancis: Visible Speech: The Diverse Oneness of Writing Systems

+* origins of Chinese writing are obscure and much debated
-* Sumerian writing, whose history can be traced to its very beginning, the
+  * unlike Sumerian writing, whose history can be traced to its very beginning
-  * hE origins of Chinese writing are obscure and much debated
   * The earliest form known to us dates from the Shang dynasty (1200-1045 bc).
-    * By that time the script was already a highly developed system based on
+    * By that time the script was already a highly developed system
     * principles continued to characterize the system to the present
 * How did the idea of writing come into the minds of the Chinese?
-There are
-  * two opposing views of the matter based on different explanations for the emergence of civilized societies and the existence of specific elements of culture, including writing
+  * two opposing explanations for the emergence of civilized societies and the existence of specific elements of culture, including writing
   * One/other approach stresses "independent invention,"/"stimulus diffusion"

-* Chinese scholars tend to espouse the first approach.
-In support of this view
+* Chinese scholars tend to espouse the first approach
-  * push Chinese writing back before Sumerian by claiming a
+  * push Chinese writing back before Sumerian
-  * connection between some symbols of Shang date and those inscribed on pottery several millennia earlier (Chang 1983; Cheung 1983).
-However,
+  * connection between some symbols of Shang date and those inscribed on pottery several millennia earlier (Chang 1983; Cheung 1983)
+  * methodologically unacceptable to advance as evidence miscellaneous instances of similarity
-  * as noted in the previous criticism of scholars who see a connection between Easter Island symbols and those of the Indus Valley, it is methodologically unacceptable to advance as evidence miscellaneous instances of similarity
+    * as noted in the previous criticism of scholars who see a connection between Easter Island symbols and those of the Indus Valley
-    * limited number of scratchings that can be made using only two or three lines.
-There is involved here is a sort of chauvinistic scholarship that
+    * limited number of scratchings can be made using only two or three lines

-* "stimulus diffusion" approach sometimes use the same dubious methodology to
+* "stimulus diffusion" approach sometimes use the same dubious methodology
   * some of the symbols found in China have been copied from earlier ones found in the Near East
-  * a broader and more general argument based on the amount and quality of correspondence between civilizations.
-They argue that while
+  * a broader and more general argument based on the amount and quality of correspondence between civilizations
   * some simple aspects of culture, such as stone knives and drawings of familiar things, may have been independently invented by various peoples,
-  * hE more complicated ones like writing must have had a single origin.
-In
+  * hE more complicated ones like writing must have had a single origin
-  * diffusionists cite evidence of borrowing of some other specific cultural items to prove the borrowing of the idea of writing.
-Thus the prominent
+  * diffusionists cite evidence of borrowing of some other specific cultural items to prove the borrowing of the idea of writing
-  * Near Eastern scholar Cyrus H. Gordon states that "China heard about casting bronze from the West; and what impelled China to invent her own system of writing was diffusion of the idea from the Near East" (Gordon 1971:16).
+  * Near Eastern scholar Cyrus H. Gordon states that
+    * China heard about casting bronze from the West
+    * China was impelled to invent her own system of writing by diffusion of the idea from the Near East" (Gordon 1971:16).

-* the arguments for both approaches are seriously flawed and that at present
+* the arguments for both approaches are seriously flawed
   * there is simply not enough evidence to provide convincing proof for either
-  * the burden of proof rests with the diffusionists.
-I therefore incline
+  * the burden of proof rests with the diffusionists
   * human beings are sufficiently inventive to have come up with the same idea more than just once.

-* while some of the principles underlying Chinese writing are in fact similar to those underlying Sumerian writing, not because that one was influenced by
+* some of the principles underlying Chinese writing are in fact similar to those underlying Sumerian writing
-  * distances in time and space, unlike the Sumerian-Egyptian and Phoenician-Greek situations (discussed in chapters 4 and 5, respectively),
+  * hE distances in time and space, unlike the Sumerian-Egyptian and Phoenician-Greek situations (discussed in chapters 4 and 5, respectively),
-  * It is underlying principles, not the superficial outward form of symbols, that should occupy most of our attention.
+  * important: underlying principles, not the superficial outward form of symbs

-* analysis of the Chinese script we encounter quite a
+* analysis of the Chinese script
   * different problem from that of Sumerian
   * Sumerian: the language represented by the writing was completely unknown
     * reconstructed from scratch, in part with the help of information provided by peoples such as the Babylonians and Assyrians, who took over both the language and the writing system, applied the latter to their own
-    * bilingual texts of various kinds.
-In the case of the
+    * bilingual texts of various kinds
   * Chinese, there is continuity between the earliest and present day
-    * gaps can at least partially be filled in, .
-And given the
+    * gaps can at least partially be filled in
-    * considerable amount of archaeological work going on in China and the
+    * considerable amount of archaeological work going on in China
     * finds have been made in recent years, there is hope of being able to fill
-    * Chief gap: the one that must have contained an earlier stage of writing before the full-grown system emerged during the Shang dynasty.
+    * Chief gap: the one that must have contained an earlier stage of writing before the full-grown system emerged during the Shang dynasty
 * since when do we know about what is so far the earliest known Chinese writing
-  * Toward the end of the 19th century peasants working their fields in the district of Anyang, located in the northern part of Honan province a bit north of the Yellow River, turned up
+  * Toward the end of the 19th century peasants working their fields in the district of Anyang, located in the northern part of Honan province a bit north of the Yellow River
-  * fragments of bone, some of which bore markings that Chinese scholars recognized as characters of an older form than any yet known.
-Owing to the
+  * fragments of bone, some of which bore markings that Chinese scholars recognized as characters of an older form than any yet known
-  * turmoil attending the collapse of the imperial regime in 1911, it was
+  * turmoil attending the collapse of the imperial regime in 1911
-  * after several decades, scientific excavations could be conducted in the
+  * after several decades, scientific excavations could be conducted
-  * In the meantime large numbers of inscribed bone fragments found their way into the hands of scattered Chinese and foreign scholars
+  * many inscribed bone fragments to Chinese and foreign scholars
-  * Scientific excavations began in 1928, were
+  * Scientific excavations began in 1928
-    * interrupted by the Sino-Japanese war of 1937-1945, and were
+  * interrupted by the Sino-Japanese war of 1937-1945
   * resumed on a larger scale after the establishment of the People's RC 1949
 * over 100,000 inscriptions, many of them of a fragmentary nature,
   * on pottery, stone, bronze, and, most important of all, bones and shells.
-  * The earliest date from about 1200 bc This was during the hitherto somewhat shadowy Shang dynasty that was
+  * The earliest date from about 1200 bc during the shadowy Shang dynasty
-  * overthrown in the middle of the eleventh century bc by conquerors who established the long-lived Zhou dynasty (1045-221 bc).
-The Zhou dynasty, in
+  * overthrown in the middle of the eleventh century bc by conquerors who established the long-lived Zhou dynasty (1045-221 bc)
     * flourishing literate culture of which Confucius is an outstanding
 * The extension of our knowledge of Chinese civilizat back from Zhou to Shang owes much to the inscriptions found on bones and shells
   * Inscriptions on other materials tell us little, since they are in general restricted to a few characters
-  * the second most important group, those on bronze vessels, consist in part of so-called "clan-name" inscriptions.
-These are
+  * the second most important group, those on bronze vessels, consist in part of so-called "clan-name" inscriptions
-    * pictographs often encased in a sort of rectangular cartouche that is reminiscent of those found in Egyptian hieroglyphic inscriptions containing the names of royal personages
+    * pictographs often encased in a sort of rectangular cartouche
+    * reminiscent of those found in Egyptian hieroglyphic inscriptions containing the names of royal personages
     * Some bronze vessels have slightly more extended inscriptions specifying who made the vessel and for whom it was made (Boltz 1986).

-* inscriptions on bones and shells are much more informative.
-This is due only
+* inscriptions on bones and shells are much more informative
   * somewhat greater length, for most of the texts are less than 15 characters in length, and very few exceed 50 characters (Micke11986:256).
   * The nature of the inscriptions and how they came to be written provide most